2017 Royal Enfield Himalayan FI has been introduced as replacement to the BS3 version of the motorbike.

 2017 Royal Enfield Himalayan gets a cleaner BSIV engine with fuel injection system.

-The company is also planning to introduce the ABS (Anti-Lock Braking System) equipped Himalayan.
-Positioned below the company’s flagship model Continental GT, the Himalayan has been designed and developed from ground-up, and caters to an all-new segment in the Indian market.
+In RE’s India product lineup, the Himalayan is positioned below the company’s flagship model Continental GT, and has been designed and developed from ground-up to cater an all-new segment.
 As of now, there is no direct rival of the Himalayan.
 In terms of pricing, though, it locks horns against the Mahindra Mojo and the KTM Duke 390.

-|Ex-showroom, Delhi||Rs 1.60 lakh|
+|Ex-showroom, Delhi||Rs 1.65 lakh|

-|On-road, Delhi||Rs 1.78 lakh|
+|On-road, Delhi||Rs 1.83 lakh|